symsoft/ecc-api-guide/README.md

 Welcome to the ECC API.
 This book is here to help you getting started.

+The Enterprise Communications Cloud (ECC) is a platform from Symsoft AB that provides Mobile Subscriptions as a service.

 ---

 __Note: This book is work in progress.
 Come back frequently and check for updates.__